-On January 7, 2013, Costamare Shipping entered into a Co-operation Agreement (the "Cooperation Agreement") with V.Ships Greece, a member of V.Group, pursuant to which the two companies will establish a ship management cell (the "Cell") under V.Ships Greece.
-The Cell is expected to replace CIEL Shipmanagement S.A. ("CIEL") in April 2013 as sub-manager of certain of our vessels.
+On January 7, 2013, Costamare Shipping entered into a Co-operation Agreement (the "Co-operation Agreement") with V.Ships Greece, a member of V.Group, pursuant to which the two companies will establish a ship-management cell (the "Cell") under V.Ships Greece.
+The Cell replaced Ciel Shipmanagement S.A. ("CIEL") in April 2013 as sub-manager of certain of our vessels.
 See "Item 4.
 Information on the Company-B. Business Overview-Management of Our Fleet".
-The net profit from the operation of the Cell will be split equally between V.Ships Greece and Costamare Shipping and Costamare Shipping will pass to us the net profit it receives, if any, pursuant to the Co-operation Agreement as a refund or reduction of the management fees payable by us to Costamare Shipping.
-We may not realize the anticipated benefits of the arrangement with V.Ships Greece, which include the Cell's effective management of certain of our vessels, the generation of net profit by the Cell, a portion of which would be passed on to us, and the reduction of our ship management expenditures.
-Also, Costamare Shipping or V.Ships Greece may terminate the Co-operation Agreement upon six months' notice.
+Costamare Shipping passes to us the net profit, if any, it receives from V.Ships Greece pursuant to the Co-operation Agreement as a refund or reduction of the management fees payable by us to Costamare Shipping.
+We may not realize the anticipated benefits of the arrangement with V.Ships Greece, which include the Cell's effective management of certain of our vessels, the generation of net profit by the Cell, a portion of which is passed on to us, and the reduction of our ship-management expenditures.
+Also, Costamare Shipping or V.Ships Greece may terminate the Cooperation Agreement upon six months' notice.